Design A-150 battleship

 Design A-150, (Note: In Japanese, the name for this planned ship class is (超大和型戦艦, Chō Yamato-gata senkan).
 These ships were never given formal names.) popularly known as the Super Yamato class, (Note: Although called the "Super Yamato class" by some historians, Design A-150 was entirely new, having little in common with the earlier s.) was a planned class of battleships for the Imperial Japanese Navy.
 In keeping with longstanding Japanese naval strategy, the A-150s would have carried six 51 cm guns to ensure their qualitative superiority over any other battleship they might face.
-These would have been the largest guns ever carried aboard a capital ship.
+Had these ships been built, they would have carried the largest guns ever mounted on a capital ship.

 Design work on the A-150s began after the preceding in 1938–1939 and was mostly finished by early 1941, when the Japanese began focusing on aircraft carriers and other smaller warships in preparation for the coming conflict.
 No A-150 would ever be laid down, and many details of the class' design were destroyed near the end of the war.